On This Page:

 Note: Signatures do not affect From or Reply-to fields and appear only in the body of the message.

 - Enter a Title for the signature.
-The title will define each unique signature created by you and it will help you to find the signature when composing a Quickmail.
+The title will define each unique signature created and it will help you to find the signature when composing a Quickmail.

 - In the Signature box, enter the text you wish to appear as your signature at the bottom of your Quickmail email messages.